 Net Sales.
 Net sales for the Other segment include sales from our wholly owned domestic distribution companies less sales from the Professional and Residential segments to those distribution companies.
-The Other segment net sales for the second quarter of fiscal 2016 decreased by \$2.6 million compared to the second quarter of fiscal 2015, mainly due to decreased sales as a result of the sale of our Northwestern U.S. distribution company early in the first quarter of fiscal 2016.
-For the year-to-date period of fiscal 2016, the Other segment net sales increased \$0.9 million compared to the same period in the prior fiscal year.
-This increase was primarily due to a decrease in sales that are eliminated for shipments to our company-owned distribution companies as a result of the sale of our Northwestern U.S. distribution company.
+The Other segment net sales in the third quarter and year-to-date periods of fiscal 2016 decreased by \$6.3 million and \$5.3 million, respectively.
+These decreases were mainly a result of the sale of our Northwestern U.S. distribution company early in the first quarter of fiscal 2016.

 Operating Loss.
-Operating loss for the Other segment in the second quarter and year-to-date periods of fiscal 2016 increased \$2.9 million and \$0.1 million, respectively.
-The increase in operating loss for the second quarter fiscal 2016 comparison was primarily attributable to increased self-insured benefit accruals influenced by the timing of claims.
-The slight increase in operating loss for the year-to-date fiscal 2016 period comparison was primarily attributable to increased self-insured benefit accruals influenced by the timing of certain claims, partially offset by higher earnings from our equity investment in Red Iron, recovery from a litigation settlement, and a gain on the sale of our Northwestern U.S. distribution company.
+Operating loss for the Other segment for both the third quarter and year-to-date periods of fiscal 2016 decreased \$4.1 million.
+The decrease in operating loss for the third quarter fiscal 2016 comparison was primarily attributable to decreased employee incentive expenses.
+The decrease in operating loss for the year-to-date fiscal 2016 period comparison was primarily attributable to decreased employee incentive accruals, partially offset by higher earnings from our equity investment in Red Iron, recovery from a litigation settlement, and a gain on the sale of our Northwestern U.S. distribution company.